github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 In the sections below, we will provide examples of how to add tuples to the different extensible predicates.
 The extensible predicates are used to customize and improve the existing data flow queries, by providing sources, sinks, and flow through (summaries) for library elements.
-The :ref:`reference-material` section will provide details on the *mini DSLs* that defines models for each extensible predicate.
+The :ref:`reference-material` section will provide details on the *mini DSLs* that define models for each extensible predicate.

-Example: Taint sink in the **java.sql** package.
+Example: Taint sink in the **java.sql** package
 ------------------------------------------------

 In this example we will show how to model the argument of the **execute** method as a SQL injection sink.